- Suspect: Ameer Muhammad

 - If the judge erred by allowing Det.
 Tasia Sullivan to be designated as the case agent, and attend the trial, despite not being the lead agent

-- If there was sufficient evidence to convict Ameer
+- If there was sufficient evidence to convict Muhammad

-However, both of those issues are related because the judge, Flores, used Ameer’s statements as the basis for not giving a self-defense instruction, Forsberg wrote.
+However, both of those issues are related because the judge, Flores, used Muhammad’s statements as the basis for not giving a self-defense instruction, Forsberg wrote.

 The 42-page brief outlines much of the testimony at trial.

 In challenging the unsuppressed statement, Forsberg wrote that the Flores used the wrong legal standard to determine if it needed to be suppressed.

 A Miranda rights waiver has to be both voluntary and knowing and intelligent, but Flores stated she believed police coercion was required to suppress the statement.
 However, that is only required to find if a statement was given voluntarily; a statement can still fail to meet the knowing and intelligent threshold in the absence of coercion, Forsberg wrote.

 He wrote that Muhammad was “in the grips of severe mental illness” when he made the waiver.

 The statement was also the only evidence Muhammad was the initial aggressor.
 When the defense argued for a self-defense instruction, the judge said she could not discount his statement to police.
 Forsberg wrote: